microsoft/Federal-Business-Applications/whitepapers/power-plat-d365-architecture/README.md

 ![GCC Connectors](files/Slide5.PNG)

-A work around for the listed scenario above is to create a Azure Logic App in Azure Commercial and use that with the Azure commerical connectors to get access to the resources you want to leverage,
+A work around for the listed scenario above is to create a Azure Logic App in Azure Commercial and use that with the Azure commercial connectors to get access to the resources you want to leverage,

 ![GCC Connector Work Around](files/Slide6.PNG)